 The amount of total dietary fiber one should consume is between 25 to 35 grams from food, not supplements.
 The goal is to consume both soluble and insoluble fiber because both have equal importance in attaining a well-balanced diet.

 Be careful to not overdo it.
-Though fiber does help with weight loss and heart disease, eating more than 50 to 60 grams of fiber can decrease the amount of vitamins and minerals being absorbed in the body.
+Though fiber does help with weight loss and heart disease, eating more than 50 to 60 grams of fiber can decrease the number of vitamins and minerals being absorbed in the body.
 Also, large amounts of fiber can result in gas, diarrhea, and bloating